hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_configuration_extension.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Kubernetes Configuration Extension.

-* `auto_upgrade_minor_version` - Flag to note if this extension participates in auto upgrade of minor version, or not.

 * `aks_assigned_identity` - An `aks_assigned_identity` block as defined below.